mailsac/dracula/README.md

 be a throttling server, so missing a few messages wasn't a big deal.
 Also, UDP can cause TCP traffic on the same box to be slower under heavy load.
 This was ideal for our use-case, but may not be for yours.

-A message is limited to 1500 bytes.
+A UDP message is limited to 1500 bytes.
 See `protocol/` for exactly how messages are parsed.

 The namespace can be 64 bytes and the data value can be 1419 bytes.